Snowden disclosures: January

 A GCHQ document dated August 2012 provided details of the Squeaky Dolphin surveillance program, which enables GCHQ to conduct broad, real-time monitoring of various social media features and social media traffic such as YouTube video views, the Like button on Facebook, and Blogspot/Blogger visits without the knowledge or consent of the companies providing those social media features.
-The agency's "Squeaky Dolphin" program can collect, analyze and utilize YouTube, Facebook and Blogger data in specific situations in real time for analysis purposes.
-The program also collects the addresses from the billions of videos watched daily as well as some user information for analysis purposes.
+The agency's "Squeaky Dolphin" program can collect, analyze, and utilize YouTube, Facebook, and Blogger data in specific situations in real time for analysis purposes.
+The program also collects the addresses from the billions of videos watched daily, as well as some user information for analysis purposes.

 During the 2009 United Nations Climate Change Conference in Copenhagen, the NSA and its Five Eyes partners monitored the communications of delegates of numerous countries.
 This was done to give their own policymakers a negotiating advantage.

 The Communications Security Establishment Canada (CSEC) has been tracking Canadian air passengers via free Wi-Fi services at a major Canadian airport.
 Passengers who exited the airport terminal continued to be tracked as they showed up at other Wi-Fi locations across Canada.
-In a CSEC document dated May 2012, the agency described how it had gained access to two communications systems with over 300,000 users in order to pinpoint a specific imaginary target.
+In a CSEC document dated May 2012, the agency described how it had gained access to two communications systems with over 300,000 users to pinpoint a specific imaginary target.
 The operation was executed on behalf of the NSA as a trial run to test a new technology capable of tracking down "any target that makes occasional forays into other cities/regions."
 This technology was subsequently shared with Canada's Five Eyes partners – Australia, New Zealand, Britain, and the United States.